bobleesj/electron-microscopy-training/README.md

 - Close column valves in TEMUI.
 - Pull the holder straight out, turn clockwise, pull the rest out continuously.

+## Checklist for the human

+- [ ] Is this the most clear, yet concise way possible?

 ## Writing conventions

-For consistency, use the following style:
+For consistency, use the following style (feed to LLM)

 - Use `##` for main sections, `###` for numbered steps
 - Use sub-bullets (`-`) for details under each step